antifuchs/weblog/content/post/2024-04-15-some-useful-types-for-db-using-rust-web-apps.md

     /// Commit any changes made in the transaction. pub async fn commit(&mut self) { self.txn.commit().await; }

-    /// Add a new bookmark and returns its ID. pub async fn add_bookmark(
+    /// Add a new bookmark and return its ID. pub async fn add_bookmark(
         &mut self,
         bm: Bookmark<NoId>,